brechtbilliet/brechtbilliet.github.io/_posts/2016-09-11-How-we-made-our-app-real-time-in-6-lines-of-code.md

 }
 ```

-This is super awesome, we just made our node.js backend send the same actions as our frontend.
-This means, that because of the fact that we use the redux principle and we carefully designed our state, that we can make our application real-time in a few minutes.

 This is a simplified example of what happens on the backend when we add a wine, for instance.